Weekly Announcements

 Meeting for Worship to Attend to Business

-All are welcome and encouraged to attend our next meeting for worship to attend to business on Sunday, April 13 at 11:30 AM in the meetinghouse and on our regular Sunday Zoom link.
-Our Hospitality Committee will host a coffee break prior to meeting for business.
+All are welcome and encouraged to attend our next meeting for worship to attend to business on Sunday, July 13 at 11:30 AM in the meetinghouse and on our regular Sunday Zoom link.
 Please join us!

 PYM - Department Homeland Security Lawsuit Webpage